chauff/cse1500-web-transcripts/_practicals/assignment-js-node.md

 ### 2.1)

 Before you start coding, you need to have a *plan* of what needs to be done.
 Focus on your `game.html` page.
-We will deal with `splash.html` in the next assignment. **Check the required functionalities of your game listed in the [Assignment HTTP+Design](https://chauff.github.io/Web-Teaching/assignmentI/) once again**.
+We will deal with `splash.html` in the next assignment. **Check the required functionalities of your game listed in the first web assignment once again**.
 Make a list of *all* interactive UI elements you need and their functionality.

 Here is one example item for the [word guesser demo game](https://github.com/chauff/balloons-game) to help you get started: